-- Avoidance of certificate operations symmetric cryptographic operations are much less CPUintensive and thus appropriate for CPU-constrained environments - Simplified key management for some environments, it may be much more convenient to use a PSK rather than investing in the infrastructure and processes necessary to support certificates.
+- Avoidance of certificate operations symmetric cryptographic operations are much less processor intensive and thus appropriate for environments where the capacity of the processor is constrained. - Simplified key management for some environments, it may be much more convenient to use a PSK rather than investing in the infrastructure and processes necessary to support certificates.